 Improving flow efficiency starts with visualizing your waiting time.
 To be able to measure your flow efficiency, you have to design your Kanban board to support that concept.
 Make sure you divide the states in your workflow into working states where tasks are being worked on, and queue states, where tasks are held up waiting.

 By clicking over the bars, you will be able to see more task details such as the flow efficiency of the tasks, a direct link to the cards in your management platform, and the cycle time breakdown of the time your work spent waiting.

 Once you’ve identified the tasks with the longest queue times, those with the lowest flow efficiency on the left side of the chart, think about the reasons behind their delays.
 The higher your flow efficiency is, the faster and smoother your delivery speed.

 The ‘Average Flow Efficiency’ widget on the top of the graph shows the average flow efficiency percentage of your workflow, as well as how trends have been moving over time.
-Ideally, the line should stay even or slightly decrease.
+Ideally, the line should stay even or slightly increase.